 I’ve been contacted by companies more than once regarding this kind of thing.
 Usually, when I explain to them that I understand my rights under the First Sale Doctrine, they leave me alone.
 There are a handful of companies (Harley Davidson, Disney, etc.) that are not so easily swayed.
 And unfortunately for us, when a big company like that decides to push hard, us little guys don’t usually have the means to push back.
-My rule of thumb is to keep doing what I’m doing until I get a cease and desist order from a lawyer.
-(Which hasn’t happened yet, knock on wood.)
+I’ll keep doing what I’m doing until I get a cease and desist order from a lawyer.
+(Which hasn’t happened yet… knock on wood.)

 Caveat #2: Trademarks… most companies have trademarked their brand name.
 So they might claim that an item you’re selling called “Strawberry Shortcake dress” is a trademark violation, and they’d be correct.

 Some people try to get around the trademark issue by saying their items are “inspired by Strawberry Shortcake”, etc. Some try putting a disclaimer in the listing that states the item is made using licensed Strawberry Shortcake fabric, but their shop is not affiliated with Strawberry Shortcake.
 Unfortunately, you’re still using the trademarked name.

 Caveat #3: If you sell on a third party site, like Etsy or Ebay, your item will be removed if they receive a complaint from the copyright holder or representative, regardless of what rights you may have under the First Sale Doctrine or anything else.
 It is against their TOS to relist the item, so unless you can work something out with the company and get their permission to relist, I would advise not relisting the item.